 Tips For Making Palmiers

-- Don’t Go Too Overboard On The Ingredients: It’s tempting to add more and more of the ingredients but trust us that you don’t want to overdo it.
-Too many of the ingredients will make the palmiers greasy and they’ll likely fall apart when baking.
+- Don’t Go Too Overboard On The Ingredients: Adding more ingredients is tempting, but trust us, you don’t want to overdo it.
+Too many ingredients will make the palmiers greasy, and they’ll likely fall apart when baking.

-- Freeze To Slice: You want to chill the palmiers “log” down before you slice it as it’ll hold it’s shape better when it’s cool.
+- Freeze To Slice: You should chill the palmier “log” down before you slice it, as it will hold its shape better when it’s cool.

 Variations On Savory Palmiers